Passing the real estate exam on the first try

 The exam consists of 75 multiple-choice questions based on the 75-hour pre-licensing curriculum.
 You have 1 1/2 hours to complete the test and need to answer 70% of the questions correctly to pass.

 Real estate licensing exams are extensive and require memorization.
-Since you completed the pre-license course, you shouldn’t encounter many surprises on the licensing exam.
+Since you completed the pre-license course, you shouldn’t encounter many surprises on the New York real estate exam.